amirshnll/exchange/README.md

 # exchange

-this is a code challenge.
+this is a code challenge. (technical task)

 ## Package Used list

 ```
 Django==4.2
 djangorestframework==3.14.0